iheb-brini/Devops/README.md

 *  Python
 *  Opencv

-In this projet there are 3 serices : app ( front end) , global ( nginx ) and post ( clarity engine with nodejs) each holds a docker configuration.
+In this a minimal version of the projet where there are 3 services : app ( front end ) , global ( nginx ) and post ( clarity engine with nodejs) each holds a docker configuration.
 You can test this project by :